Automorphisms of the Torelli complex for the one-holed genus two surface: Preliminaries

 Suppose that $\partial S$, the boundary of $S$, is non-empty.
 Let $I$ be the closed unit interval.
 We mean by an {\it essential simple arc} in $S$ the image of an injective continuous map $f\colon I\rightarrow S$ such that \begin{itemize} \item we have $f(\partial I)\subset \partial S$ and $f(I\setminus \partial I)\subset S\setminus \partial S$; and \item there exists no closed disk $D$ embedded in $S$ and whose boundary is the union of $f(I)$ and an arc in $\partial S$. \end{itemize} The boundary of an essential simple arc $l$ is denoted by $\partial l$.
 Let $V_a(S)$ denote the set of isotopy classes of essential simple arcs in $S$, where isotopy may move the end points of arcs, keeping them staying in $\partial S$.
 We often identify an element of $V_a(S)$ with its representative if there is no confusion.

-An essential simple arc $l$ in $S$ is said to be {\it separating} in $S$ if the surface obtained by cutting $S$ along $l$ is not connected.
-Otherwise, $l$ is said to be {\it non-separating} in $S$.
+An essential simple arc $l$ in $S$ is called {\it separating} in $S$ if the surface obtained by cutting $S$ along $l$ is not connected.
+Otherwise, $l$ is called {\it non-separating} in $S$.
 These properties depend only on the isotopy class of $l$.